hectorbarquero/athabasca-university-docs/COMP267/UnitOne/unitOneSectionThree.rst

 If you have to sort a list, even with a higher order of magnitude, to then use an algorithm with a lower order of magnitude on a search, it would be more optimal than performing a search with a higher order of magnitude to avoid sorting a list.

 The difference in FLOPs can mitigate but not eliminate the difference in algorithm time efficiency.

+O(lg n) does less work as (n) grows because a logarithm is the base of (n) by 2.
+An exponential algorithm is called a Hamiltonian circuit, and they're often trial search algorithms through paths of graphs, or connected nodes.
+These exponential algorithms are O(2^n).

 Practice problem A
 ~~~~~~~~~~~~~~~~~~~~